 Join me on my travels around the world

 Asakusa is one of the more popular districts of Japan’s capital city, Tokyo.
-Although once an entertainment district much like Shinjuku is today, Asakusa is now perhaps most famous for its Buddhist shrine, the Sensoji Temple.
-There are many temples and shrines in this part of Tokyo, and this means there will always be a Shinto festival organised at regular intervals during the year for worshippers to pray to Bodhisattva Kannon (the Goddess of Mercy).
+Although once an entertainment district much like Shinjuku or Odaiba are today, Asakusa is now perhaps most famous for its Buddhist shrine, the Sensoji Temple.
+Geisha can be seen walking the narrow streets around here, perhaps looking to entertain somebody.
+I was not sure if these were real geisha or just the novices.

 Built in 645AD, Sensoji Temple is Tokyo’s oldest temple, and is located nearby the Sumida River.
 In fact, legend has it that two fishermen found a statue of Kannon in the Sumida River and even though they kept throwing the statue back in the water it always returned to this very place in Asakusa.
 Thus, the Sensoji Temple was built to honour this fact.
 You can see in the photo above (and below) the Kaminarimon Gate and the huge chochin lantern hanging beneath it.
 This is the main entrance to the Sensoji Temple, where after a narrow street with souvenir stalls and vendors called Nakamise will lead you to the temple’s second gate, known as the Hozomon Gate.
 Beyond this is the temple’s main hall and the five-storied pagoda.